 Grab Some Ice Cream at Amy’s

-After lunch, ice cream is a must; and Amy’s Ice Creams is an iconic spot that locals and tourists both love.
+After lunch, ice cream is a must; and Amy’s Ice Creams is an iconic spot that locals and visitors both love.
 Mix it up with their large selection of toppings and "chrush'ns."

 Play a Round of Mini Golf

-Sure you can play mini golf just about anywhere, but there’s something truly unique about Peter Pan Golf—known for its weird sculptures, dinosaurs and, of course, the giant Peter Pan.
+Sure you can play mini golf just about anywhere, but there’s something truly unique about Peter Pan Mini Golf—known for its weird sculptures, dinosaurs and, of course, the giant Peter Pan.
+The course is BYOB, so you can "cheers" when you make that hole-in-one.

 Cool off at Barton Springs Pool